Getting married triggers a special enrollment period. But what about getting divorced?

-Prior to 2017, this SEP had already been optional for exchanges.
-HealthCare.gov has not implemented it as of 2016, and it’s unlikely that they’ll do so in 2017, given the new guidance from HHS.
-HealthCare.gov’s qualifying event screener for enrollees wishing to change plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.
+Prior to 2017, this SEP was already optional for exchanges, and that continues to be the case.
+HealthCare.gov does not provide a special enrollment period for people who experience death/divorce without loss of coverage.
+As of early 2017, HealthCare.gov’s qualifying event screener for enrollees wishing to change plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.

 But it’s important to note that it’s common for people in these situations to simultaneously experience another qualifying event that also triggers a SEP, regardless of whether they’re already enrolled in a plan through the exchange.

-For example, a person who divorces and subsequently moves to a new location would be eligible for a SEP as a result of the move (assuming different health plans are available in the new area).
+For example, a person who divorces and subsequently moves to a new location would be eligible for a SEP as a result of the move (assuming different health plans are available in the new area, and assuming the person already had coverage prior to the move).
 Similarly, a person who is covered as a dependent on an employer-sponsored plan would lose access to the plan if the employee were to die.
 Even if 36 months of COBRA were to be available to that person, he or she would also have access to a SEP in the individual market, triggered by loss of coverage.

 In both of those examples, there’s no requirement that the person was already enrolled in a plan through the exchange; those special enrollment periods are more flexible than the one that applies to losing a dependent or no longer being considered a dependent.

 For states that choose to offer a SEP triggered by losing a dependent or no longer being considered a dependent as a result of death, divorce, or legal separation, HHS had previously clarified that the special enrollment period would only apply to people who were already enrolled in the exchange plan and whose coverage was impacted due to the death, divorce, or legal separation.